 1. Make a Detailed List: Write down everyone who should be included, noting their full names and relationships (e.g., Bob Belcher – Dad, Linda Belcher – Mom).
 Group individuals thoughtfully, prioritizing key combinations to streamline the process.

-2. Designate a Wrangler: Assign someone who knows your family well to help gather groups.
+2. Designate a Wrangler: I cannot stress this one enough!!!
+Assign someone who knows your family well to help gather groups.
 This could be a bridesmaid who isn’t in many photos or a sibling (like Tina).
 Their job is to keep things moving and ensure nobody (Gene) doesn’t wander off to the charcuterie table.

 3. Flag Special Needs: I like to use an asterisk (*) for elderly family members or those with mobility issues to prioritize their comfort, and a double asterisk (**) for young children who may need extra attention.